HomeWordPressBlogPricingDemoContactDocs

 Re-verify with a quick face check across your and partners’ sites, with no need to resubmit ID.

-Privacy-first age verification flips the model.
+Privacy-first age verification replaces the usual “upload and store” pattern.
 The user still proves their age (e.g. via ID and liveness), but the system does not retain the raw documents or photos.
 It extracts only what’s needed, typically that the person is over a given age, and returns a signed outcome (e.g. an "18+ verified" token) to the business.
 No gallery of IDs, no long-term face database.

 This approach aligns with data minimisation under GDPR and with regulatory guidance that favours "highly effective" age assurance without unnecessary data retention.
-Regulators and courts are increasingly sensitive to the risk of mandatory identity checks that centralise sensitive data.
+Regulators and courts have grown more sensitive to mandatory identity checks that centralise sensitive data.
 Privacy-first design reduces that risk while still meeting legal obligations.

-Business benefits are clear: you avoid holding the very data that attackers and regulators care about most.
+On your side, the upside is simple: you avoid holding the data attackers and regulators care about most.
 You get a yes/no plus an audit trail (e.g. a verification receipt) for compliance, without the liability of storing IDs or biometrics.
-That is how a privacy-first age verification product is designed: your platform receives only the outcome and an Audit ID; the provider does not keep a gallery of documents or faces, so there is nothing to breach and nothing to hand over.
+In a typical privacy-first product, your platform receives only the outcome and an Audit ID; the provider does not keep a gallery of documents or faces, so there is nothing to breach and nothing to hand over.

 privacy